maribosco/maribosco/README.md

 - 👋 Hi, I’m @maribosco
 - 👀 I’m interested in data science, analytics, machine learning, and basically anything that will add to my tool kit.
 - 🌱 I’m currently a grad student at UCLA studying quantitative economics, with a focus on data science.
 I am currently learning some machine learning techniques.
-- 📫 How to reach me: marslb95@gmail.com
+- 📫 How to reach me: marianelabosco AT gmail DOT com

 <!---
 maribosco/maribosco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.